valentim82/blockchain-developer-bootcamp-final-project/README.md

   - Users can mint their NFT

-  - Users can sell their NFT
+  - Users can sell their NFT (missing front end)
+  -
+  - Users can buy  NFT (missing front end)

   - Users can stake their NFT  on the platform